13U Through 18U Rules of Play

 The “Extra Hitter or Extra Player” rule allows any team to bat ten (10), eleven (11), twelve (12) and so on…., the EH/EP is free to substitute for any of the nine (9) defensive players on the field at any time.
 The batting order does not change.
 Any team batting their roster affords them the ability to bat their entire roster and have “free substitutions” on defense.
 Should a DH/EH be forced to leave the game for any reason and no legal substitutions are available, his/her spot will be an automatic out every time it comes up in the line-up.

 For all seven (7) inning games, 13U and under, a pitcher cannot pitch more than thirty (30) outs in a three-day tournament and no more than twenty-one (21) outs in one day.
-Violation of this rule will result in a team forfeiture of the game being played.
+Violation of this rule will result in the Manager and player being ejected out of the game.
+The game will resume.
 Once removed, no pitcher may return to the pitchers position in the same game.
 14U and older have no restrictions on the amount of outs a pitcher may throw.
 Once a pitcher is romoved fromt the pitchers position, he/she may not return to pitch in that game.

 Please note, Pitchers may not wear on either hand; wrist bands, batting gloves and or arm sleeves.
 Regardless of color or style.